IT'S VERY LIKELY THAT YOUR PERFECT CUSTOMER - OR IDEAL CLIENT - IS HANING OUT ON FACEBOOK.

-...the three reasons why your posts aren’t getting the traction they deserve.
+...the three reasons as to why your posts aren’t getting the traction they deserve.

 ...what you need to have in place to access Facebooks’ audience insights tool and the link that gets you there.

-...the process to uncover whether your business page’s fans are matching your ideal client profile, and steps you can take to get them aligned.
+...the process to uncover whether your business page’s fans are matching your ideal client profile, and steps you can take to align them.

 ...how to explore your prospects’ lifestyle and interests to create engaging posts and ads that hit the mark.